AI SEO Statistics 2026: 9 Original Research Findings + 35 Verified Industry Data

 Key takeaway 03:

-SERP features now deliver two types of value: direct traffic and long-term brand influence through AI citations.
-However, most analytics only capture the former — reflecting a broader shift in SEO trends 2026, where visibility and organic traffic are no longer the same metric, and much of search impact remains unmeasured.
+SERP features now deliver two types of value — direct traffic and long-term brand influence through AI citations.
+Most analytics only capture the former, making much of search impact unmeasured

 Marketer Views on Google Removing SERP Features